Team-2502/RobotCode2019/README.md

  ![Imgur](https://i.imgur.com/BN0kRNt.jpg)

 **Opening in Intellij**

  - File -> New -> Project From Existing Sources...

- - Select only the `RobotCode2019` directory, NOT the directory which contains both ezAuton and RobotCode2019, and open it
+ - Select only the `RobotCode2019` directory, NOT the directory which contains both ezAuton and RobotCode2019, and open

  - Import the project from the external model `Gradle`